STran137/PayrollCalculatorV2.0/index.md

 ---
-title: Payroll Calculator V2.0 | Python
+title: Payroll Calculator V2.0
 description: An overhauled Payroll Calculator now with a Python GUI that can render a chart and create a final a receipt via text file.
-image: CustomPCbuilder.png
+image: PayrollCalc.png
 youtubeId: EbQGA_fLdBg
 ---